kmwhite/kmwhite-net/src/03-artisan-testing.md

     <class '__main__.Foo'>

 ### Miscellaneous
 I've been trying to keep artisan Python3 and Python2.X compatible.
 Also, Artisan in no way replaces your testing library, but helps to craft better data to test with.
+There are a number of improvements I'd like to integrate as well:
+* I want to make the use of blueprints an optional component.
+Given a class to create, it would be cool to do introspection and determine the attributes to generate information for.
+* I want abstract calls to python-faker behind a fabricate submodule to make it easier for developers to use, namely not having to write out lambdas.
+Although lambdas are a fantastic tool, and incredibly powerful, not everyone knows them and we're supposed to target the '90% Use Case'.

 ### Disclaimer
 Artisan is very much a Work In Progress.
 It will likely change.
 I am more than happy to accept Pull Requests, complaints, or general criticisms.
 Feel free to submit them on the GitHub repo.